-The chief contribution of this project will be to revise and push forward thinking on the role that race plays in the production and maintenance of black ethnic inequality3 in the United States.
-In short, my thinking on black ethnic inequality is different from the existent explanations because it is deeply informed by those who have worked to theorize the ways in which race structures or organizes societies (Bobo et al. 1997, Bonilla-Silva 1997, Feagin 2000, Goldberg 2002, Kim 1999, Mills 1997, Omi and Winant 1994) as opposed to queries that are more immediately inspired by the literature on immigration and migration (Portes and Zhou 1993), identity politics (Kasinitz 1992, Rogers 2006, Vickerman 1998, Waters 1999) or labor economics (Butcher 1994, Chiswick 1978, Model 1991, Model 1995, Sowell 1978).
+The chief contribution of this project will therefore be to revise and push forward thinking on the role that race plays in the production and maintenance of black ethnic inequality3 in the United States.
+More specifically, I offer the concept of differential racialization in order to argue that much of the black ethnic inequality we observe is the result of a social process whereby the same attitudes and behaviors receive divergent socioeconomic and political consequence - in both kind and degree - based on whether or not the actor in question is perceived to be an African American or a black immigrant.
+Differential racialization is therefore in service to white supremacy in that it maintains the position of whites at the top and most blacks - native and foreign-born - at the bottom of our racial hierarchy.
+In short, my thinking on differential racialization is different from the existent explanations for black ethnic inequality because it is deeply informed by those who have worked to theorize the ways in which race structures or organizes societies (e.g., Bobo et al. 1997, Bonilla-Silva 1997, Kim 1999, Omi and Winant 1994, Feagin 2000, Mills 1997) as opposed to queries that are more immediately inspired by the literature on immigration and migration (e.g., Portes and Zhou 1993), identity politics (e.g., Kasinitz 1992, Waters 1999, Vickerman 1998) or labor economics (Butcher 1994, Chiswick 1978, Model 2008, Sowell 1978).